Pupils Premium funding

 Pupil Premium is a government grant allocated to schools via the local authority for the support of pupils from families who are known to be eligible for Free School Meals, Children in Care or vulnerable children.
 This funding is given as a way to address the current underlying equalities between these groups of children and their peers.
 It specifically targets disadvantage and must reach the pupils who need this additional support the most.
 It is allocated annually and is clearly identifiable.

 To ensure this additional funding has a positive impact on the learners who need it most, we assess which additional provisions should be made for our individual pupils, so that all our pupils are supported to achieve their full potential.
 Each of our pupils eligible for pupil premium funding is allocated a mentor from the Senior Leadership team.
 Mentors meet regularly with pupils to discuss progress, provide feedback on learning and offer support.

-- Targeted interventions enabled Key stage 1 Pupils to make accelerated progress in phonics.
+- Targeted interventions enabled Key stage 1 Pupils to make accelerated progress in KS1.